Table of contents

 Introduction – Cloud Storage VS Local Storage

-This guide is mainly for those who have installed Windows 7, 8.1 or 10 and have not backed up their files to OneDrive Cloud Storage using an Office 365 subscription and have encountered a problem where Windows cannot boot either due to a software issue or due to drive failure*.
+This guide is mainly for those who have installed Windows 7, 8.1 or 10 and have not backed up their files to OneDrive Cloud Storage using an Office 365 subscription and have encountered a problem where Windows cannot boot either due to a software issue or due to drive failure (results will vary depending on the extent of drive damage).
+This guide will not work for encrypted drives.

 You require a working computer, a USB Flash Drive and a USB External Hard Drive.